marianacelyvelasquez/deep-learning-project/README.md

 2. `source venv/bin/activate`
 3. `pip install -r requirements.txt`
 4. Download the data.
 See [data/README.md](data/README.md).
+5. If on mac, set the env var `PYTORCH_ENABLE_MPS_FALLBACK=1`.
+This is needed if we train on GPU because of some implementation limitation.

 # Structure
 Since we have several datasets and probably utilize several models, this codebase follows a modular approach utilizing [Python modules](https://docs.python.org/3/tutorial/modules.html)